conmaol/maglocunus/AI/LLMs/tokenisation.md

 ?
 ```

-Note however that the output of the GPT-4 tokeniser includes some tokens which are not whole words:
+Note however that the output of the GPT-4 tokeniser includes some tokens which are not whole words.
+Specifically:
-- The word `bards` is tokenised as `" b", "ards"`.
+- The word `bards` is tokenised as ` b + ards`.
-- The word `unsung` is tokenised as `" uns", "ung"`.
+- The word `unsung` is tokenised as ` uns + ung`.

-Note also that when a word in the input is preceded by a space, the GPT-4 tokeniser includes that space at the start of the (first) corresponding token, as in `" the"`, `" who"`, etc.
+Note also that when a word in the input is preceded by a space, the GPT-4 tokeniser includes that space at the start of the (first) corresponding token, as in ` the`, ` who`, etc.

 Word tokenisation is simple and intuitive, easy to understand and implement (notwithstanding edge cases like the word-internal apostrophes in `don’t`, `can’t`, `Mary’s` etc).
 Word tokenisers do not need to be trained and are purely left-to-right deterministic, meaning that they are very fast and efficient.